sudheerapte/sudheerapte.github.io/_posts/2018-07-03-interaction-not-ui.md

 example) only a few text characters and/or a few predefined elements that can be on or off.

-But beyond visual output, two other senses are also usable:
+But beyond vision, two other senses are also usable for output to the human user:

-* Sounds: beeps, chirps, alarms, and more complex synthesized output including musical notes and spoken words.
+* *Sound:* beeps, chirps, alarms, and more complex synthesized output including musical notes and spoken words.

-* Touch, through vibration of an element that is held in the hand or is otherwise next to the user's skin.

-* More complex haptic feedback through special-purpose devices worn on the hand.
+* *Touch*, Vibration of an element that is held in the hand or is otherwise next to the user's skin, and more complex haptic feedback through special-purpose devices worn on the hand.

-Similarly, there is a wide variety of methods by which the user can provide inputs to the application through sensors.
+Similarly, there is a wide variety of methods by which the user can provide _inputs_ to the application through sensors.
 Mobile phones already contain gyroscopes and accelerometers; industrial equipment can reuse a wide variety of sensors that were originally developed for sensing phenomena in the real world.
 For example, a motion sensor can